 Choosing equipment is an important part of the fermenting process.
 To get started making sauerkraut, pickles, kvass or another fermented vegetable, fruit or condiment, here is a basic supply list:

-- Vegetable chopper such as a knife, mandolin slicer or a food processor
+- Vegetable chopper such as a knife, mandolin slicer, or food processor

 - Chopping board

-- A blunt meat pounder or potato masher to pound juices out of the vegetables
+- In the case of cabbage, shredded carrots, or similar vegetables, a blunt meat pounder or potato masher to pound juices out of the vegetables, or a kraut pounder.

 - Large container to hold vegetables for pounding